carrieprice78/search-filters/occupational-therapy.md

 ### PubMed

-activities of daily living"[mesh] OR "occupational therapists"[mesh] OR "occupational therapy"[mesh] OR "occupational therapy department, hospital"[mesh] OR "rehabilitation, vocational"[mesh]
+"activities of daily living"[mesh] OR "occupational therapists"[mesh] OR "occupational therapy"[mesh] OR "occupational therapy department, hospital"[mesh] OR "rehabilitation, vocational"[mesh]

 ## Keywords